YounoussaBen/CS303MIDSEM/README.md

 ## PROJECT

-This code create a frame that will display a character rotating in 360 degrees
+This repository code create a frame that will display a character rotating in 360 degrees